Personal Injury Cases in

 - 2012 Car Crash Verdict.$55,365.
 A 40 year old surgical nurse, is driving on a major thoroughfare when Defendant enters from a side street, resulting in a collision.
 Plaintiff suffers nerve impingement of the arm/shoulder requiring a surgical release.
 Plaintiff claims ongoing pain and surgical scarring, as well as difficulty performing her job due to the injury.
 Defendant maintains that the plaintiff’s damages are limited as the surgery was successful.
 Defendant further claims that snow had accumulated at the intersection of the side street and major thoroughfare, and claims he is entitled to an exception of the Boulevard Rule.
 Plaintiff asked the jury for $120,000.
 Defendant’s insurer is State Farm and the UIM carrier is GEICO.

-- 2011 Verdict in Wrongfu Death Medical Malpractice case for $2.5 Million.
+- 2011 Verdict in Wrongful Death Medical Malpractice case for $2.5 Million.
 Jury verdict for the children and wife of a man who died after his doctor failed to notice and treat the signs of hemorrhagic shock.
-Our firm handled the case; you can read more about it here.
+Miller & Zois handled the case; you can read more about it here.

 - 2011 Settlement $300,000.
 A man with a great family was stopped at a red light and was rear ended.
 He was was flown by helicopter to Prince George's Hospital Center but was likely killed at the scene.
 The case settled for the policy limits after an research revealed the at-fault driver had no personal assets that would warrant getting an excess verdict.
-Miller & Zois handled this case.
+Our law firm, Miller & Zois, handled this case.